Why Breast Density Matters

 What’s the Best Screening?

 Thermography is a great screening for dense breast tissue, however, it is especially appropriate for younger women (ages 30-50) whose denser breast tissue makes it more difficult for mammography to be effective.
 Obviously, it is my favorite and recommended screening for every breast.
 It does not have ionized radiation directly on the breast tissue, there is no compression (which can damage cells) and does not discriminate between dense and fatty tissue.
 It is 100% safe.
 Thermography uses a special camera to show thermal patterns (blood flow patterns) to indicate patterns and changes which could possibly mean malignancy.
 Once a thermal baseline is made (using two thermal images at least 3 months apart) any changes in pattern are noted.
 If there is a change, further assessment may be needed if the changes look suspicious in nature.
 Annual visits are recommended once a stable baseline is completed.
-For more information, visit my website at http://www.midwestthermographysolutions.com
+For more information, visit my website at https://www.midwestthermographysolutions.com

 Ultrasound uses high frequency sound waves to identify abnormalities.
 This is non-invasive and creates no ionizing radiation.
 This is my favorite alternate protocol for breast screening.